pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[matterbridge](https://github.com/42wim/matterbridge)**: bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud, mumble, vk and more with REST API _mattermost not required!_.
 - 🐹 **[hetty](https://github.com/dstotijn/hetty)**: An HTTP toolkit for security research.
 - 🐹 **[langchaingo](https://github.com/tmc/langchaingo)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[anthropic-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[anthropic-tool-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[bedrock-claude3-vision-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[caching-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[chroma-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[document-qa-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ernie-chat-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ernie-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ernie-function-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[googleai-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[googleai-streaming-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[googleai-tool-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[groq-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[huggingface-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[huggingface-milvus-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[json-mode-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[llamafile-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[llm-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[llmmath-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[llmsummarization-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[local-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[mistral-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[mistral-summarization-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[mrkl-agent-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[nvidia-chat-completion](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ollama-chat-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ollama-chroma-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ollama-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ollama-functions-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[ollama-stream-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-chat-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-completion-example-with-http-debugging](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-function-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-function-call-streaming-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-gpt4-turbo-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-gpt4o-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[openai-readme](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[pgvector-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[pinecone-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[postgresql-database-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[prompts-with-partial-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[prompts-with-partial-func-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[qdrant-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[redis-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[sequential-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[sql-database-chain-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[vertex-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[vertex-embedding-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[watsonx-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
+- 🐹 **[zapier-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[walk](https://github.com/lxn/walk)**: A Windows GUI toolkit for the Go Programming Language.
 - 🐹 **[atlas](https://github.com/ariga/atlas)**: Manage your database schema as code.
 - 🐹 **[expr](https://github.com/expr-lang/expr)**: Expression language and expression evaluation for Go.